 A 2011 research study looked at how Candida Albicans uses sugar.
 It found that carbohydrates were ‘indispensable’ both for cellular growth and for the conversion between the yeast and fungal forms.
 This is just one of the studies that make it very clear that a low-sugar diet is a necessary part of your Candida treatment.

-Now, just because I recommend a low-sugar diet, that doesn’t mean that you should follow exactly the same eating plan all through your treatment.
-In fact, there are three distinct sections to the diet in my program, and you will need to eat a slightly different diet for each of them.
-I explain this in much more detail in my Ultimate Candida Diet program, but on this site I will give a brief summary of each of them.
+Now, just because we recommend a low-sugar diet, that doesn’t mean that you should follow exactly the same eating plan all through your treatment.
+In fact, there are three distinct sections to the diet in our program, and you will need to eat a slightly different diet for each of them.
+We explain this in much more detail in our Ultimate Candida Diet program, but on this site I will give a brief summary of each of them.

 First is the optional cleansing phase.
 This is when you eat the strictest diet, combined with lots of water and some detox drinks, in order to flush out your colon and quickly eliminate as many of those Candida colonies as possible.